osu-tournament-rating/otr-wiki/contribution/submissions/en.md

 Please keep the following in mind for osu!mania tournaments:

 - **Only 4k and 7k** osu!mania tournaments are accepted.
+- Tournaments that feature more than one key count should not be submitted.

 ## Should different tiers or divisions of a tournament go in the same submission?